 We emphasize a lot on building sustainable and harmonious relationships with the local communities, so as facilitate mutual understanding and effective communication.
 We treasure the connections with our partners in each region, as we work together toward a common goal of revitalization and sustainable development.
 Each project in every region has slightly different learning points and purposes as we adjust the projects according to the needs and visions of each place and their people.

-Sosei Partners (Ishinomaki) - December 2017 ~ March 2018
+Sosei Partners (Ishinomaki) - Since December 2017

-Sosei Partners (Urahoro) - September 2017
+Sosei Partners (Urahoro) - Since September 2017

-Sosei Partners (Urahoro) took place in September with participants from USA, Vietnam and Spain.
+Our first program in Urahoro took place in September with participants from USA, Vietnam and Spain.
 We interacted with people from all walks of life, including primary industries such as forestry and farming, teachers, students, government officials, NPOs, new residents, foreign nationals and so on.
 All of us gave us a slightly different perspective of this town but there was a sense of community and unity, which we believe is the true value of Urahoro.

 Sosei Partners (Shimokawa) - Since March 2017